intel-analytics/ipex-llm/docs/docs/nnframes/NNEstimator.md

 `NNEstimator` extends `org.apache.spark.ml.Estimator` and supports training a BigDL model with Spark DataFrame data.
-It can be integrated into a standard Spark ML Pipeline to allow users combine the components of BigDL and Spark MLlib.
+It can be integrated into a standard Spark ML Pipeline to allow users to combine the components of BigDL and Spark MLlib.

 `NNEstimator` supports different feature and label data type through `Preprocessing`.
-During fit (training), NNEstimator will extract feature and label data from input DataFrame and use the `Preprocessing` to prepare data for the model, typically converts the feature and label to Tensors or convert the (feature, option[Label]) tuple to a BigDL Sample.
+During fit (training), NNEstimator will extract feature and label data from input DataFrame and use the `Preprocessing` to prepare data for the model, typically converts the feature and label to Tensors or converts the (feature, option[Label]) tuple to a BigDL Sample.
 Each `Preprocessing` conducts a data conversion step in the preprocessing process, multiple `Preprocessing` can be combined into a `ChainedPreprocessing`.
 Some pre-defined `Preprocessing` for popular data types like Image, Array or Vector are provided in package